TheIanAquino/repo-copy/content/Digital gardens are constructive, rather than destructive..md

 # 🔍 Caveat

-While seedlings serve as the base form of future fundamental ideas, it is important to note that planting idea seedlings do not necessarily equate to them growing in the future.
+While seedlings serve as the base form of future fundamental ideas, it is important to note that planting idea seedlings does not necessarily equate to them growing in the future.
 That is, just like real life plants, when I see little-to-no future for my idea seedlings to grow, I discard them and find new types of seeds to plant in my digital garden.
 This analogy goes the same for the stages after the idea seedling.

 # 🌱 Seedling Archive